schuyler-smith/phylosmith/README.md

 ## `phyloschuyler`

-This package is a compilation of functions that I have written, that I find very useful when analyzing phyloseq objects.
+This package is a compilation of functions that I have written, that I find very useful, when analyzing phyloseq objects.

 ## Installation